NSO-developer/nso-examples/layered-services-architecture/lsa-multi-version-deployment/README.md

               }
     ...

-Commit the changes to the RFS nodes:
+Commit the changes to the RFS nodes using commit queues:

-    % commit
+    % commit commit-queue sync
     % exit
     > exit